Field equation of thermodynamic gravity and galactic rotational curves: Analyses of rotational velocity curves

 \subsection{Methodology}

 To calculate velocity curves, the derivative field from the numerical solution is used to calculate the inferred rotational velocity, calculating the dimensional values:

 The velocities corresponding to the surface densities for atomic hydrogen (HI) and the stellar disk (SD) were converted into an equivalent pseudo-spherical dataset to calculate density data.
 The original velocities are defined as the velocities each component would induce in the plane of the galaxy, and for the comparison a spherical case is considered.
-The work by de Blok et al. \cite{de_Blok_2008} uses the convention that the negative sign of the HI data means that it has a negative contribution when calculating the total $v^2$ sum, that is, it has an outward gravitational effect due to the lack of spherical symmetry and the specifics of its distribution.
-The observed velocity curve data is based on the $21$-cm HI observations, the SD data is calculated from luminosity and the derived HI gas rotation curve is from the hydrogen column density.
+The Spitzer Photometry and Accurate Rotation Curves (SPARC) database (Lelli et al. \cite{SPARC_master}) uses the convention that the negative sign of the hydrogen gas data means that it has a negative contribution when calculating the total $v^2$ sum, that is, it has an outward gravitational effect due to the lack of spherical symmetry and the specifics of its distribution.
+The observed velocity curve data from SPARC is based on Spitzer photometry at 3.6 $\mu $m (tracing the stellar mass distribution) and high-quality HI+H$\alpha$ rotation curves.
 To calculate the $\rho_j$ for the numerical method from the interpolated function of the rotation velocities $v_{rot}(r)$, the following procedure was used: